weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/ref2vec-centroid.md

 ### Weaviate open source

-Which modules to use in a Weaviate instance can be specified in the docker-compose configuration file.
+Which modules to use in a Weaviate instance can be specified in the `Docker Compose` file.
 Ref2Vec-centroid can be added like this:

 ```yaml
 ---